modernweb-dev/rocket/docs/guides/go-live/social-media.md

 ## Override the Default Image

 Often you want to have a unique style for your social media images.
-For that you can provide your own function which returns a string of an svg to render the image.
+For that you can provide your own function which returns a string of an SVG to render the image.

 👉 `rocket.config.mjs`